prests/Mock-CPU-Scheduler/README.md

 * alpha - Constant used in exponential averaging
 * tS - Time slice for a process in Round Robin algorithm
 * rr - [OPTIONAL] Determine if processes are added to beginning or end of queue on arrivale (BEGINNING/END with END being default)

+## Issues with project

+The turnaround times are wrong and will need to be fixed for project2 potentially.